 Professional organisations from the following countries are members of the E.U.R:

 Austria, Belgium, Denmark, Estonia, France, Finland, Germany, Hungary, Italy, Luxembourg, the Netherlands, Poland, Portugal, Romania, Spain and Sweden.
 The E.U.R has associated members in: Japan, Mali, Mauritania, Morocco, South Korea and Tunisia.

 The European Union of Rechtspfleger is neutrally in political and ideological respects.

 The principal objectives (written in its Statute) of the E.U.R are: Participation in creating, developing and harmonizing the law on a European and international level.

-To promote judicial cooperation in Europe and to improve the efficiency and the proximity of the courts to the citizens in 2008 the European Union of Rechtspfleger has written a Green Paper for a European Rechtspfleger, which you can find on this website.
+To promote judicial cooperation in Europe and to improve the efficiency and the proximity of the courts to the citizens.
+In 2016, the European Union of Rechtspfleger published a White Paper for a Rechtspfleger/Greffier for Europe.